aijaz/blog/content/posts/2010/2010-04-03-firefox-search-shortcut.markdown

----
 comments: false
 date: '2010-04-03 12:00:00'
 slug: firefox-search-shortcut
 title: Firefox Search Shortcut
-Category:
-- Computers
+Category: Computers
-tags:
-- Efficiency
-- Firefox
-- Productivity
+Tags: Efficiency, Firefox, Productivity
----

 Wow.
 This cool Firefox feature has been around since 2005, but I just found out about it a few months ago!
 I swear I haven't been living in a cave all